trisongz/TRX40/README.md

 Finally, if all else fails, consider re-installing macOS from Recovery.
 To boot into Recovery, Big Sur in particular requires setting Misc/Security/ScanPolicy to 0.

 The Hackintool app can help with sleep issues using it's Power tool (image below).
 Click on the screw driver tool (arrow); when prompted, enter your pw; and then the red high-lighted bars (which are green in this image), will change from red to green.
+Simple.

 ![Test Image 15](Images/Hackintool-Power.jpg)